 Today, there are a lot of studies on the Internet debating the acceptable daily rate of coffee consumption.
 Almost all of them are unanimous that this rate is individual and depends on each person.
-Due to my work, I come across people who are used to drinking 5-6 cups of coffee a day and those who feel unwell after just one.
+Due to my work, I come across people who are used to drinking 5-6 cups a day and those who feel unwell after just one.
 The way our body reacts to caffeine depends on a number of factors such as the following:

 - blood pressure;

-- food eaten prior to consumed coffee;
+- food is eaten prior to consumed coffee;

 - sleep regimen.

 Most doctors assume that the average rate of caffeine is 300-400 mg per day.
 However, it is worth noting that this data is an average value between the maximum and minimum rates.
 Not everybody is recommended to adhere to it.